Reigen

 1978: The Eternal Dance, the adaptation by Brian Astbury was directed, designed and lit by him at The Space (Cape Town) in 1978, starring Gillian Burl, Andrea Fine, Peter Fourie, Errol Hart, Bill Jervis and Corinne Willoughby.
 Costumes by Birrie le Roux.

-Mallemeulwals was first performed at the Oude Libertas Theatre in Stellenbosch in January 1998, directed by Ilse van Hemert, with Sandra Prinsloo and Ian Roberts and dancers Samantha Pienaar and Lanon Prigge.
+1998: Mallemeulwals performed at the Oude Libertas Theatre in Stellenbosch in January, directed by Ilse van Hemert, with Sandra Prinsloo and Ian Roberts and dancers Samantha Pienaar and Lanon Prigge.
 Lighting designer and stage manager Kobus Rossouw, costumes by René Fourie.
 The same production was staged in the Thabong Theatre at The Civic in February 1998 and at the KKNK later in 1998.

 Sources